Q & A on COVID-19

 4. Why are people not being checked for COVID-19 at the airport when arriving from areas of local or community transmission?

-There is evidence that checking people at the airport (known as entry screening) is not very effective in preventing the spread of the virus, especially when people do not have symptoms.
+There is evidence that checking people at the airport by reading their skin temperature (known as entry screening) is not very effective in preventing the spread of the virus, especially when people do not have symptoms.
 It is generally considered more useful to provide those arriving at airports with clear information explaining what to do if they develop symptoms after arrival.

 1. What is the risk of COVID-19 infection from animals or animal products imported from affected areas?